laurabrenskelle/mbon-docs/_docs/data-portal-demo.md

 Each different dataset is called a **Layer**.

-By default, the real-time sensors data layer will be displayed.
-IS THIS TRUE??

 ![](./img_3.png)

 There is a lot going on here!
 Let’s focus on the blue **Navigation Header** at the top of the portal.